 Once upon a time, there was a sleeping fishing village named Edo.
 From there, it has become one of the most populous metropolitan areas in the world.
 Yes, I am talking about Tokyo, the capital of Japan.
 You are bound to get surprised if you visit this city for the first time because of the uniqueness of the people of this city.

 If you want to visit 10 megacities before you die, Tokyo should be on that list.
-You will find many other popular tourist destinations in Japan like Kyoto, Nikko, Sapporo but they won’t be able to beat Tokyo with the liveliness and vibrance.
+You will find many other popular tourist destinations in Japan, like Kyoto, Nikko, and Sapporo, but they won’t be able to beat Tokyo with its liveliness and vibrance.
 Tokyo is a futuristic city with skyscrapers, neon lights, and culinary delights all over the place.
-You can visit shrines, palaces, enjoy architecture, beautiful gardens.
-And, yet, the beauty of Tokyo lies in the bustling streets to watch the lifestyle and movements of people.
-Here goes your ultimate 4 days Tokyo itinerary.
+You can visit shrines and palaces, enjoy architecture, and enjoy beautiful gardens.
+And, yet, the beauty of Tokyo lies in the bustling streets where you can watch the lifestyle and movements of people.
+Here goes your ultimate 4-day Tokyo itinerary.

 Day 1 of 4 Days Tokyo Itinerary

 Not many other places in the world are as vibrant, sloppy, and full of life as Shibuya.
-This is the place where you can see the teens with the latest trendy style – colorful hair, brightly dressed – all smiling and enjoying their life.
-Then, comes the Shibuya crossing which many think is the busiest pedestrian crossing in the world.
-Thousands of people across the street from all sorts of directions when the traffic light flips.
+This is the place where you can see the teens with the latest trendy style—colorful hair, brightly dressed—all smiling and enjoying their lives.
+Then comes the Shibuya crossing, which many think is the busiest pedestrian crossing in the world.
+Thousands of people cross the street from all sorts of directions when the traffic light flips.

 Book a walking tour in Shibuya and surroundings

 Meiji Jingu is the most popular shrine in Tokyo.
-It’s a Sinto shrine which means it enshrines one or more spirits.
-It is dedicated to the 122nd emperor and first monarch of modern Japan named Meiji and his wife Empress Shoken.
-This wonderful shrine was completed in 1920, which’s 100 years ago.
+It’s a Sinto shrine, which means it enshrines one or more spirits.
+It is dedicated to the 122nd emperor and first monarch of modern Japan, Meiji, and his wife, Empress Shoken.
+This wonderful shrine was completed in 1920, which is 100 years ago.

-You will reach the main complex of the shrine in 10 minutes of walk through a big wooden Torii gate.
-It also contains a lovely garden which is like a maze to navigate.
-It will be once in a lifetime experience for you if you could manage to visit the shrine on new year’s day.
+You will reach the main complex of the shrine in 10 minutes of walking through a big wooden Torii gate.
+It also contains a lovely garden, which is like a maze to navigate.
+It will be a once-in-a-lifetime experience for you if you can manage to visit the shrine on New Year’s Day.
 About three million people visit there to make sure that their year ahead is a good one.

-This shrine is located in a huge green forest of 170 acres area.
-The moment you will enter the complex, you will sense soothing tranquility.
+This shrine is located in a huge green forest spanning 170 acres.
+The moment you enter the complex, you will sense soothing tranquility.
 Even if you do not have any interest in visiting a shrine, you should visit here to spend time in the greeneries.
 The trees here were planted during the inauguration of the shrine.
 The number is estimated to be 100,000.

 Book Tokyo Sightseeing Day Tour by Bus